gobid/km-css-techniques/README.md

 ### `git clone --recursive https://github.com/NUDelta/km-server.git`
 The recursive flag is important because it downloads the km-client as a submodule

-2. Install node modules using:
+2. Install node modules in km-server directory using:
 ### `npm install`

-3. Install nodemon node module using:
+3. Install nodemon node module in km-server directory using:
 ### `sudo npm install -g --force nodemon`

+4. Install node modules in km-client directory using:
+### `npm install`

 ## Start the Knowledge Maps tool
 cd to the main directory then run